solimoth/abyssal/docs/lighting-system.md

 The client script (`StarterPlayerScripts/LightingSystem/LightingController.client.lua`) listens for remote instructions and handles the actual tweening.
 It:

 - Reads lighting property values from the active preset's folder attributes.
-- Tweens Lighting service properties and supported effects using `TweenService` for smooth transitions.
+- Tweens Lighting service properties, supported effects, and the terrain water colour using `TweenService` for smooth transitions.
 - Clones any configured effects into `Lighting` when a preset is enabled and removes them gracefully when the preset ends.

 Because all work happens locally, the system is lightweight: only small remote messages are sent when the active preset changes, and the client performs the tweening.